-Because the motherboard included in this build doesn’t come with any kind of integrated WiFI, if you’re planning on using WiFi then you’re going to need an adapter of some sort.
+Because the motherboard included in this build doesn’t come with any kind of on board WiFi, most don’t, if you have to use WiFi then you’re going to need an adapter.

-As you can see, for right around $600 you’ll be able to run any game on high settings in 1080p without breaking a sweat.
-The 4GB RX 480 is a budget-level powerhouse and it’s definitely going to leave you in awe.
-Titles like GTA: V, Battlefield 1, The Witcher 3, Black Ops 3 and basically anything else will all run amazingly at 60fps+ in 1080p.
+As you can see, for right around $600 you’ll be able to run (almost) any game on high settings in 1080p without breaking a sweat.
+The 8GB RX 580 is a powerhouse and it’s definitely going to leave you in awe.
+Titles like GTA: V, Battlefield V, The Witcher 3, PUBG, Fortnite, and basically anything else will all run amazingly at 60fps+ in 1080p.
 However, Red Dead Redemption 2 may require a mix of medium-high settings.

 Building a gaming PC on the cheaper end of things should mean that you’re creating a solid foundation, and this build is just that – a solid place to start.
 But, that doesn’t mean you won’t be able to use it for a long time, because a build like this will easily last a couple of years before it really starts to fall behind.

 All-in-all, you really couldn’t hope for a better gaming PC for around $600, I know it’s a little over the budget but the performance here is definitely worth it!